Foxxite/HR-Grande-Omega-Skins/readme.md

 ## Installation

 Download the repo using the "**↓** Code" button and select the ZIP file.
 Make a **copy** of the resource folder in the Grande Omega folder.

+In the zip file go to the folder **themes** and pick a theme you want to use.

-Extract the zip file **on top** of your Grande Omega directory.
+Extract the contents of the theme folder from the zip file **on top** of your Grande Omega directory.

 Replace the files you get asked to replace.
-Next time you start grande Omega it should appear in dark mode.
+Next time you start grande Omega it should appear in your chosen theme.

+To change theme, restore the recourse folder from the copy you made and repeat the installation steps.

+## Contributing

+Clone the repo with GIT.

+Create your own theme by making a folder for your theme in the themes folder.
+Add screenshots of your theme to this ReadMe file.

+Create a pull request on the repo with a branch sharing the name of your theme.
+Once your theme has been approved it will be merged into the master branch.

+Any themes that **edit any non CSS (except index.html)** files will be declined.